 Rashida Kennedy leads the Equity and Fidelity Team, which focuses on all non-academic public charter school indicators of school quality such as attendance, discipline and issues of public safety.
-She manages projects relating to charter school compliance, accreditation, and truancy.
-She also works with projects related to early childhood education, including the Early Childhood Performance Management Framework and Early Childhood Accountability Plans.
-She was a teacher for ten years in Virginia and Washington DC, in both traditional public and charter schools.
+She manages projects relating to charter school compliance, high school audits, and truancy.
+Her team is also responsible for publishing Equity Reports, which highlight subgroup audits, and truancy.
+Ms. Kennedy was a teacher for ten years in Virginia and Washington DC, in both traditional public and charter schools.
 As a teacher, she developed high school curriculum, served as a social studies department chairperson and a coach.
-Ms. Kennedy studied at Hampton University, earning a Bachelor of Arts in History and a Masters in Teaching.
+She studied at Hampton University, earning a Bachelor of Arts in History and a Masters in Teaching.

-Specialist, Equity and Fidelity Assurance - Charlotte Cureton
+Specialist, Equity and Fidelity Team - Charlotte Cureton

 Charlotte Cureton manages projects on public charter schools records reviews, stakeholder complaints, discipline policies and compliance reviews.
 She is also the point of contact on public safety issues and the liaison to the Metropolitan Police Department.
 She has taught in the U.S. Virgin Islands and worked in the DC Public Schools as a teacher and administrator.
 She has also worked as a public charter school administrator.
 Ms. Cureton holds a Bachelor of Arts in Education and a Master of Education in Educational Technology from Howard University.

 Data and Policy Analyst – Tim Harwood